ICN Client Architecture: Passport, Keyring, Position, Receipt

 Onboarding Flow

-└── Create DID locally (no network needed)
+└── Create DID locally (no network needed); the device keyring generates and holds the keys

 2. CONNECT TO PUBLIC GATEWAY